pusher/cide/man/cide-init.1.md

 DESCRIPTION
 -----------

-It's useful to get a basic skeleton when adding *cide* to a new project.
+It is useful to get a basic skeleton when adding *cide* to a new project.
 If the file already exists a confirmation is asked.

 FILES